DerSmileChor/website/docs/06-deployment.md

 # Deployment Overview

-The website is generated using Astro and published through GitHub Pages.
+The website is generated using Astro and published through Cloudflare Pages.

 The publishing process is:

 ```
-Developer or CMS Editor
+Decap CMS Editor
         │
         ▼
-Git Repository (main branch)
+GitHub repository
         │
         ▼
-GitHub Actions
+Cloudflare Pages
         │
         ▼
-Astro Build
+Astro build
         │
         ▼
-GitHub Pages
-        │
-        ▼
-Live Website
+dersmilechor.com
 ```

 Whenever changes are merged into the `main` branch:

+0. Publishing from Decap creates a Git commit, which automatically triggers a Cloudflare Pages deployment.
 1. GitHub starts an automated workflow.
 2. Astro builds the static website.
-3. If the build succeeds, GitHub Pages replaces the live website.
+3. If the build succeeds, Cloudflare Pages replaces the live website.
 4. No manual upload is required.

 ---